Why should you join IFOMPT?

 The journey to membership begins with the formation of a Registered Interest Group (RIG) in your country.
 The RIG is normally the group running the OMPT programme in a country.
 The requirements for this are listed here

 .
 The RIG membership fee for 2021 is US$470.00.
 If you are interested in becoming a RIG, please contact the IFOMPT office

-and you will be directed to one the RIG Advisory Group members
+and you will be directed to one the Advisory Group on Membership Development members

 who works with your area.
-This group has been established with explicit purpose of growing of RIGs and MOs by developing strategies to support and maintain existing MO’s/RIGs; and pro-actively seeking and engaging potential new RIGs.
+This group has been established with explicit purpose of growing of RIGs, AMOs and MOs by developing strategies to support and maintain existing MOs/AMOs/RIGs; and pro-actively seeking and engaging potential new members.